RetiredBy066/R41d-B0t/README.md

 .

+ⓘ The misuse of the codes will not be the responsibility of the owner or the server of the creator of the codes.

 .

-This code is property of AntiPlague.
+ⓘ This code is property of AntiPlague.

 https://discord.gg/antiplague